International Straight to Teaching

 The process will involve an assessor visiting your school to perform lesson observations and review the staff member’s portfolio of evidence.
-The assessor will be able to offer some guidance to your staff following an Initial Needs Assessment and the actual QTS assessment period will last for up to 12 weeks.
+The assessor will be able to offer some guidance on strengthening evidence following the Enrolment.
+The actual QTS assessment period usually lasts for 12 weeks.

-Candidates for Assessment Only will need to meet the same entry criteria as Straight to Teaching and are expected to have significant teaching experience in at least two suitable schools, the appropriate qualifications and have passed the Professional Skills tests before they can be assessed.
+Candidates for Assessment Only will need to meet the entry criteria and are expected to have significant teaching experience in at least two suitable schools, the appropriate qualifications and have passed the Professional Skills tests before they can be assessed.